 Hearing problems don't always show up right away, even when their cause can be traced to use of a product or some other specific source.
 (In contrast, when you're hurt in a car accident, your injuries typically make themselves known immediately.)
 And when products like earplugs don't work the way they're supposed to, there's often a lapse of time between use of the product and the onset of health problems (that's especially so when use takes place over a number of years).

 It's not a class action, but the largest single consolidation of 3M earplug injury claims is in federal "multidistrict litigation" (MDL).
-By February 2021 the MDL —officially titled 3M Products Liability Litigation, MDL No. 2885, and being handled by Judge M. Casey Rogers of the United States District Court for the Northern District of Florida—included more than 200,000 individual claims, making it the largest MDL ever, according to Bloomberg Law.
+By October 2021 the MDL —officially titled 3M Products Liability Litigation, MDL No. 2885, and being handled by Judge M. Casey Rogers of the United States District Court for the Northern District of Florida—included more than 270,000 individual claims, making it the largest MDL ever.

 (Note; there's typically too much disparity among individual cases in terms of variables like severity of plaintiffs' harm to make an injury-related class action appropriate for 3M earplug claims.)